 Required Beach Permits

-Apply at least 10 business days in advance
+Apply at least 30 days in advance through St. Johns County Beach Services

-St. Augustine beaches have strict regulations that apply to all ceremonies:
+St. Johns County public beaches have strict regulations that apply to all ceremonies:

 Marriage License

-Florida residents have no waiting period; out-of-state couples have a 3-day waiting period (waivable with a state-approved premarital course).
-The license costs $86, is good for 60 days, and is issued same-day at the St. Johns County Clerk's office on King Street.
+Florida residents have a 3-day waiting period (waivable with a state-approved premarital course); out-of-state couples have no waiting period and can marry the same day the license is issued.
+The license costs $86 ($61 with the premarital course), is good for 60 days, and is issued at the St. Johns County Clerk's office on Lewis Speedway.
+Florida does not require witnesses for the ceremony.

 Private Property Weddings